 Figure 3.11.
 Gas vesicles.
 The hexagonal forms inside the cytoplasm of this cyanobacterium are the gas vesicles.
 These actively dividing cells are Microscystissp.(Source: A. E. Walsby, 1994.
 Microbiol.
 Rev. 58:94-144)

 Gas vesicles are often aggregates of hollow cylindrical structures composed of rigid proteins.
 They are impermeable to water, but permeable to gas.
 The amount of gas in the vesicle is under the control of the microorganism.
-Release of gas from the cell causes the bacteria to fall in the water column, while filling the vesicle with gas causes the cells to rise.
+The release of gas from the cell causes the bacteria to fall in the water column while filling the vesicle with gas causes the cells to rise.

 Magnetosomes are intracellular crystals of iron magnetite (Fe3O4) that impart a permanent magnetic dipole to prokaryotic cells that have them.
 They allow these microbes to orient themselves in a magnetic field.
-This process does not appear to involve any special machinery beside the magnetosome, Each microbe can be thought of as having a tiny magnet that is responding to the magnetic field in the environment.
+This process does not appear to involve any special machinery besides the magnetosome.
+Each microbe can be thought of as having a tiny magnet that responds to the magnetic field in the environment.
 These magnetosomes allow the microbes to follow the magnetic field of the earth.
-Some species of magnetotatic bacteria have the following behavior.
-In the northern hemisphere magnetotatic bacteria swim north along the magnetic field, while in the southern hemisphere they swim south.
+Some species of magnetotactic bacteria have the following behavior.
+In the northern hemisphere, magnetotactic bacteria swim north along the magnetic field, while in the southern hemisphere, they swim south.
 Because of the inclination of the earth's magnetic field, this causes the microbes to swim downward.
-Many microbes containing magnetosomes are aquatic organisms that do not grow well in the presence of atmospheric concentrations of oxygen and they move away from the oxygen higher up in the water column by detecting the magnetic field and swimming downward.
+Many microbes containing magnetosomes are aquatic organisms that do not grow well in atmospheric concentrations of oxygen.
+They move away from the oxygen higher up in the water column by detecting the magnetic field and swimming downward.

 After reading this section, students will...

 Membranes are composed of lipids and proteins, with about half of all bacteria also containing hopanoids (see section 2-6).
 Proteins are more numerous in bacterial membranes than in eukaryotic membranes.
-This is because bacteria in general only contain a single membrane in contact with the cytoplasm and this has to carry out all the functions of the cell.
-In eukaryotes these functions are divided amongst the cytoplasmic membrane and the other organelles.
+Bacteria, in general, only contain a single membrane in contact with the cytoplasm, and this has to carry out all the functions of the cell.
+In eukaryotes, these functions are divided amongst the cytoplasmic membrane and the other organelles.

-Some membrane proteins span the membrane (integral or intrinsic membrane proteins) while others are exposed on the outside or the inside (extrinsic or peripheral membrane proteins).
-Peripheral membrane proteins can be easily washed off the membrane using a salt solution, while intrinsic membrane proteins can only be released from it using detergents.
-Membrane proteins may move within the plane of the membrane or they may be anchored to structures in or near the membrane.
+Some membrane proteins span the membrane (integral or intrinsic membrane proteins) while others sit on the outside or the inside (extrinsic or peripheral membrane proteins).
+Peripheral membrane proteins easily wash off the membrane using a salt solution, while intrinsic membrane proteins can only be released from it using detergents.
+Membrane proteins may move within the membrane plane, or the cell may anchor them to structures in or near the membrane.

 Much of the general behavior of membranes is dictated by the behavior of lipids in water.
-Because phospholipids are amphipathic, they tend to congregate when placed in an aqueous environment, similar to how oil will separate from water.
-This is done in a very specific fashion such that the hydrophilic portions face the water and the hydrophobic portions are buried inside.
-Under the cell's direction lipids are organized into a bilayer, where there are two sheets of lipids oriented so that the hydrophobic faces of each sheet face each other as shown in Figure 3.12.
+Because phospholipids are amphipathic, they congregate when placed in an aqueous environment, similar to how oil will separate from water.
+This aggregation occurs in a particular way such that the hydrophilic portions face the water and the hydrophobic portions are buried inside.
+Under the cell's direction, lipids are organized into a bilayer, where there are two sheets of lipids oriented so that the hydrophobic faces of each sheet face each other, as shown in Figure 3.12.
 Lipid bilayers can be almost any size and can form vesicles spontaneously in water.
 In the cell, however, the synthesis of membranes is performed by specific enzymes and is tightly controlled.

 Figure 3.12.
 A model of a lipid bilayer.
 A space-filling representation of a lipid bilayer as developed by H. Heller et al. (J. Phys.
 Chem.
 1993.
 97:8343-60).

-The cytoplasmic membrane is held together by a number of forces.
+The cytoplasmic membrane is held together by several forces.
 Hydrophobic interactions between the alkyl chains of neighboring lipids are a major component of membrane stability.
 Hydrogen bonds between lipids and between membrane proteins and lipids also hold a membrane together.
 Further stability comes from negative charges on proteins that form ionic interactions with divalent cations such as Mg+2and Ca+2 and the hydrophilic head of lipids.

-The membrane is fluid and has the consistency of a light grade oil.
+The membrane is fluid and has the consistency of a light-grade oil.
 It has been termed a fluid mosaic: "fluid" because the lipids are free to move about on each side of the membrane and "mosaic" because there is a definite pattern to it.
-Lipids do not generally switch from outside to inside or vice versa, because of the problem of trying to move the hydrophilic group through the hydrophobic core of the bilayer.
+Lipids do not generally switch from outside to inside or vice versa because it is energetically demanding to move the hydrophilic group through the hydrophobic core of the bilayer.

 The concentration of solutes, sugars, and most ions is generally much higher within the cell than outside.
 A fundamental principle of nature is that different concentrations of a given solute tend to equilibrate across a boundary due to diffusion.
 The hydrophobic region of the membrane provides a critical function: it prevents this diffusion for polar molecules.
-Compounds such as amino acids, organic acids and inorganic salts must therefore be specifically transported across the membrane by proteins and once inside these molecules cannot escape.
+Therefore, compounds such as amino acids, organic acids, and inorganic salts must be specifically transported across the membrane by proteins, and once inside, these molecules cannot escape.
 The cell can therefore control the nature and amount of these compounds that enter or leave the cell.